 Better Than Takeout Szechuan Noodles with Sesame Chili Oil.

 30 minute better than takeout Szechuan Noodles with Sesame Chili Oil.
 For those nights when you’re craving extra saucy Chinese inspired noodles, but don’t want to wait for take out.
-Szechuan style noodles with soy sauce, tangy rice vinegar, plenty of vegetables, and thick eggs noodles…with the most addicting toasted sesame chili oil spooned over top.
-These quick and healthy vegetable filled Chinese noodles can be made and ready in just about 30 minutes.
+Szechuan style noodles with soy sauce, tangy rice vinegar, plenty of vegetables, and thick egg noodles…with the most addicting toasted sesame chili oil spooned over top.
+These quick and healthy vegetable-filled Chinese noodles can be made and ready in just about 30 minutes.
 Not only are they healthier, these Szechuan noodles taste so much better than your average take out!

 When my oldest brother, Creighton is in town, my recipes tend to shift slightly.
 If it was just me eating, I’d probably be sharing roasted vegetable recipes, pizza, and pasta every other day.
 Because in my day-to-day life, those are my favorite foods.
-But the reason I love cooking so much is because I love cooking for others.
+But the reason I love cooking so much is that I love cooking for others.
 I’ve said it many times, but I find the greatest joy in making others happy through food.

 This means when friends and family are in town, I adjust.
 I make recipes that I know for a fact, they will find absolutely delicious.

 Case in point, these noodles.
 My oldest brother is in town from Cleveland for a couple of weeks and staying with my parents.
 I’ve been getting multiple text messages throughout the day asking what I’m making…if he should stop by the studio and grab leftovers…what’s happening for dinner…did I make food…etc.